Mykola Leontovych: Theological seminary

 Leontovych conducted the seminary's orchestra and choir.
-Without his seminary teachers knowing, he attended the opera in Kamianets-Podilskyi.
-One of the last performances conducted by Leontovych was a concert on 26 May, 1899, when his friends wrote on a photograph: "To the future glorious composer".
-After graduating from the seminary in 1899, he broke the family tradition by becoming a school teacher, instead of a priest.
+Without his teachers knowing, he attended the opera in Kamianets-Podilskyi.
+One of the last performances conducted at the seminary by Leontovych was a concert on 26 May 1899, when his friends wrote on a photograph: "To the future glorious composer".
+After graduating in 1899, he decided to break the family tradition by becoming a school teacher instead of a priest.